 Forage is located inside the Listel Hotel at 1300 Robson Street in downtown Vancouver.
 The restaurant is committed to only using local ingredients for all of its dishes, sourcing its menu options from producers within BC.

-For more information and to buy tickets click Distillers Dinner.
+For more information click Distillers Dinner.

 The Main Festival Events

-There are over two dozen different distilleries taking part in the festival so there are plenty of spirits to try.
+Typically there are over two dozen different distilleries taking part in the festival so there are plenty of spirits to try.
 There is just one blanket admission price so once you’re in then you can partake in as much sampling as you’d like!

 On top of the drinks, there is also a 50/50 draw and a silent auction to take part in.
 Those activities are done in partnership with the Pacific Assistance Dogs Society.
 Representatives from the non-profit organization are at the event along with puppies that participants can interact with.